0CBH0/CellTools/README.md

 # example:
 CellMerge br_0.tif
 ~~~

+You can adjust the parameters by dragging the track bars in "control" window.

+Furthermore, you can move and scale the image by mouse in "merge" window.
+- ContrastA: the contrast of the image "_0".
+- ContrastB: the contrast of the image "_1".
+- ContrastC: the contrast of the image "_2".
+- BackGroundA: the limit of the intensity to reserve in the image "_0".
+- BackGroundB: the limit of the intensity to reserve in the image "_1".
+- BackGroundC: the limit of the intensity to reserve in the image "_2".

+These parameters would be recorded in "cellMerge.ini"

 For batch processing:

 You can put the images in the folder "img" then run CellMerge.

+The parameters for batch processing would be read from "cellMerge.ini"

 ## Results